apache/airflow/docs/production-deployment.rst

 files.
 Note that ``AIRFLOW_INSTALL_VERSION`` is only there for reference, the apache airflow .whl file in the right version is part of the .whl files downloaded.

-Note that 'pip download' will only works on linux host as some of the packages need to be compiled from sources and you cannot install them providing ``--platform`` switch.
+Note that 'pip download' will only works on Linux host as some of the packages need to be compiled from sources and you cannot install them providing ``--platform`` switch.
 They also need to be downloaded using the same python version as the target image.